Permify/permify/docs/documentation/docs/getting-started/examples/facebook-groups.md

 ![Running Permify](https://user-images.githubusercontent.com/34595361/232312254-5a6558fa-f085-4aac-9c83-e62447daef7d.png)

-Then run `permify validate {path of your schema validation file}` with pointing the above schema.
+Then run `permify validate {path of your schema validation file}` to start the test process.

 The validation result according to our example schema validation file: